Keep building your sensory inclusion skills

 Let's take a closer look at what creating an inclusive school experience means in practice.

-Acknowledging Students' Sensory Profiles:
+Acknowledging Students' Sensory Needs:

 In your classrooms, students come with various sensory preferences and sensitivities.
 Understanding and respecting these differences is essential for creating an environment where everyone feels comfortable and included.